Ian-Boraks/Golf-Buddy/README.md

 1. Our motor was too powerful for the golf ball.
 We were unable to tune the motor speed too produce reasonable ball speeds.
 2. Our RFID reader was unable to read the RFID tags on the golf balls.
 We were unable to find a solution to this problem that would be cost feasible with our limited budget.
+3. The ball return mechanism was too complex for our limited time frame.

 ## Project Photos